 Industry Internships

-While doing part-time semester internships and full-time 3-5 summer internships in a normal 4-year/8-semester plan is already quite a lot of room for internships, doing this can let you do even more.
-Especially towards the end of a degree.
+While doing part-time semester internships and full-time 3-5 summer internships in a normal 4-year/8-semester plan is already quite a lot of room for internships, doing this can let you do even more, especially toward the end of your degree.
 Typically there’s a lot of burden on the summer after junior year’s internship to net a return offer, but having a spring or fall co-op/full-time internship right before graduation can increase the odds of a full-time return offer quite drastically.
 Interning is also just a fantastic learning experience: mentorship, sampling different industries, relatively lower stakes for career mistakes, trying different tech stacks.
 This can also help on the money front, I knew someone who covered the gap between scholarships and tuition with savings from numerous internships.

-Also keep in mind that UIUC’s Research Park, Champaign county tech offices, and Chicago City Scholars can let you intern around while taking proper semesters too, though it can be a little tough to balance both so I suggest lighter loads.
+Also keep in mind that UIUC’s Research Park, Champaign county tech offices (e.g. Cloudflare, Wolfram), and Chicago City Scholars can let you intern around while taking proper semesters too, though it can be a little tough to balance both so I suggest lighter loads.

 Not Liking University or Wanting to Spend Less Time Here

 Some people don’t like life in academia.
-Others miss family that’s often in a different city, state, or country, don’t find the right social crowd, or simply want to get their education and resume life back home.
+Others miss family, don’t find the right social crowd, or simply want to get their education and resume life back home.
 Whatever someone’s reason, I think it’s valid, even though I’d love it if everyone wanted to spend a long time at UIUC and experience what I did.
-Time is a very precious resource, and if less time at UIUC aligns with your goals, I think that is absolutely worth it.
+Time is a very precious resource, and if less time at UIUC aligns with your goals, I think that’s absolutely worth it.

 Links

-These are largely out of scope for this page, but I think they’re also worth checking out:
+These are largely out of scope for this post but worth checking out:

 - My guide on Staying Productive - a lot of different strategies you should A/B test on to be highly effective